ltruchot/parcel-seed-js-eslint-sass/README.md

   //...
 ```

-## FontAwesome and Taiwind for quick POCs
+## FontAwesome and Tailwind for quick POCs

 `@fortawesome/fontawesome-free` and `tailwindcss` are in the seed